DSC-SIST/D-Bug/C/Question_03/README.md

 ## Problem Description

-A program that converts kilometers per hour to miles per hour.
+A program to calculate the third angle of triangle.

 ## Sample Output:

-Input kilometers per hour: 15
+Input two angles of triangle separated by comma : 30 ,60

-9.320568 miles per hour
+Third angle of the triangle : 90